CodeURJC-DAW-2020-21/webapp13/README.md

 ### Instructions for running the dockerised application
 In order to run the app you need to have installed:
-- docker (You can install it from https://docs.docker.com/engine/install/ or if you have snap package manager you can use `$ sudo snap install docker`)
+- docker (You can install it from https://docs.docker.com/engine/install/ or if you have snap package manager you can use `$ sudo snap install docker`).
-- docker-compose (`$ sudo apt install docker-compose`)
+- docker-compose (`$ sudo apt install docker-compose`).

+First of all you need to clone the repository, you can do it with `git clone https://github.com/CodeURJC-DAW-2020-21/webapp13.git`.

-Once you have the requirements, you need to go to the working directory `$ cd webapp13`, then go to `$ cd docker`.
+Once you have the requirements and the repository in your local machine, you need to go to the working directory `$ cd webapp13`, then go to `$ cd docker`.Finally use `$ sudo docker-compose up` to run the application.
+You can kill the process with `ctrl+c`.
+Once the app has started, you can access it from __https::/localhost:8443/__
-Now you must generate the .jar file, here you have two options:
-- Execute the command `$ sudo docker run --rm -v "$PWD":/data -w /data maven mvn package`.
-- Execute the script `$ sudo ./create_image.sh`, but it will also generate a docker image that isn't neccesary in this step.

-Finally use `$ sudo docker-compose up` to run the application

 ### Documentation for building the docker image
+In order to build the docker image you need to have installed:
+- docker (You can install it from https://docs.docker.com/engine/install/ or if you have snap package manager you can use `$ sudo snap install docker`).

+First of all you need to clone the repository, you can do it with `git clone https://github.com/CodeURJC-DAW-2020-21/webapp13.git`.

+Once you have the repository on your local machine, you need to go to the working directory `$ cd webapp13`, then go to `$ cd docker`.
+Once here, you need to execute the script that you will find in this folder, you can do it with `$ ./create_image.sh`.
+Maybe you need to give execution permissions, you can do it by this way `$ sudo chmod +x create_image.sh`.

+Keep in mind that the app won't run properly if there is no database configured previously.
 ### Participation

 #### Cristian